BranchTaken/Hemlock/doc/design/effects_mutability.md

 - Mutation of mutable data structures.
 For example, mutable arrays are sometimes the most efficient data structure for highly interdependent data and algorithms.
 - Messages between actors.
-A Hemlock program need not run more than a single actor, but managing actor lifetimes, sending/receiving messages to/from other actors, etc. is all effectful computation.
+A Hemlock program need not run more than a single actor, but managing actor lifetimes, sending/receiving messages to/from other actors, etc. is effectful computation.
-- Input/output mediated by the host operating system, whether for durable storage, communication with other processes and/or computers, etc., are all effects outside the runtime system.
+- Input/output mediated by the host operating system, whether for durable storage, communication with other processes and/or computers, etc., comprises effects outside the runtime system.
-- Halting prevents subsequent computation, although an cannot observe itself halting.
+- Halting prevents subsequent computation, although an actor cannot observe itself halting.
 In many cases it is okay for an actor to ignore whether a computation may halt, but calls to functions like `assert` must not be optimized out, even though the calls produce no outputs.

-Runtime system effects can be thought of in terms of reading/writing mutable program state.
-Reading a mutable value may not seem like it should be considered an effect, but the fact that the mutable value does not have a stable state means that repeated reads of the same value may return differing results, thus affecting subsequent computation.
-Effectful reads must happen at "the right time" to preserve program correctness, whereas reads of immutable values may occur at any time prior to use.
-Halting is not effectful from the halting actor's perspective, but other actors can observe the effect.
+Runtime system effects can be thought of in terms of loading/storing mutable program state.
+Loading a mutable value may not seem like it should be considered an effect, but the fact that the mutable value does not have a stable state means that repeated loads of the same value may return differing results, thus affecting subsequent computation.
+Effectful loads must happen at "the right time" to preserve program correctness, whereas loads of an immutable value return the same result regardless of timing or repetition.
+Halting is an effect despite unobservability from the halting actor's perspective; other actors can observe the effect, and of course halting precludes the actor performing further computation!

 Operating system effects are similar to runtime system effects in that repeating an effectful operation may produce differing results.
-However, Hemlock cannot model operating system state transitions with as much detail as for runtime system effects, so no practical distinction can be made between operating system read versus write effects.
+However, Hemlock cannot model operating system state transitions with as much detail as for runtime system effects, so no practical distinction can be made between operating system load versus store effects.

 ## Syntax quick reference